Artistic Director/ Founder of Ballet Concerto

 In 1994, Margo was awarded the Mary MacClarry Bywaters Award by the Dallas Dance Council to honor a lifetime commitment to dance.
 In the spring of 2001, she was designated an Outstanding Women of Fort Worth by the Mayor's Council on the Fort Worth Commission of the Status of Women.
 In addition, Margo was awarded the Fort Worth Legacy of Women Award for outstanding recognition in the Arts in the fall of 2009.

-Margo is married to the late Beale Dean, has two children; Giselle Dean Miller and Webster Dean and has two grandchildren; Lisannae Miller and Margo Dean Miller.
+Margo was married for 60 years to the late attorney Beale Dean.
+She has two children, Giselle Dean Miller and Webster Dean, and has two grandchildren, Liseanne Miller Scollen and Margo Dean Miller.

 Webster Dean received his initial dance training from his mother, Margo Dean.
 He furthered his dance studies at the Harkness House in New York City and later attended the University of Utah, where he graduated with a BFA in ballet.
 Post graduation Webster joined Ballet West where he danced for twelve years, ultimately achieving the rank of a soloist.
 Touring with Ballet West, he spent a season at New York City Center and several seasons at the Kennedy Center in Washington D.C..
 After leaving Ballet West, Webster continued to dance with the Royal New Zealand Ballet, the Milwaukee Ballet, Colorado Ballet and Richmond Ballet.
 He has also performed for the Casa Mañana Summer Musicals, the Cleveland Playhouse, the Lyric Stage and in the Radio City Music Hall Christmas Spectacular.
 Webster has taught for the Margo Dean School of Ballet since 1991 and is a company teacher for Ballet Concerto.
 He has also been a guest instructor at Texas Christian University.